 In 1200 AD, Pope Innocent began to ask the rulers of Europe to participate in a fourth crusade, again attempting to take Jerusalem away from the Ayyubids who ruled there.
-Saladin had died in 1193 AD, and the Crusaders thought his successors were weaker and would be easier to beat.
-This time they would try something different.
-Instead of coming down from the north, the European armies would sail south to Egypt, and then come up from there to Jerusalem.
+Saladin had died in 1193 AD, and some Europeans thought his successors were weaker and would be easier to beat.
+The kings and queens of Europe weren’t interested, but the counts of Toulouse agreed to organize it.

-The excommunicated Crusaders succeeded in forcing Zara to go back to being ruled by Venice.
-The Crusaders were about to go on to Egypt with their ships when Alexius Comnenus, whose enemies had recently thrown him out of Constantinople, asked the Crusaders to help him get into power again.
+But then Alexius Comnenus, the Roman emperor, got involved.
+His enemies had recently thrown him out of Constantinople.
+So he was like, “An army!
+Maybe they can help?”
+He asked the Crusaders to help him get into power again.
 He said he would pay for the rest of the Crusade, once he was back on his throne.

-But Alexius IV could not raise the money he had promised, and when he tried to raise the money through taxes he became so unpopular that he and his father were killed and a new emperor, Alexius V, got on the throne.
+But Alexius IV could not raise the money he had promised.
+When he tried to raise the money through taxes he became so unpopular that he and his father were killed and a new emperor, Alexius V, got on the throne.

 The Crusaders never did go on to Jerusalem, and never fought the Ayyubids at all.
 They took the piles of money and jewels and gold that they had captured in the sack of Constantinople and they went home.
-The Pope agreed to let them back into the Church.
+Venice got a lot of the cool stuff.
+The Pope agreed to let the excommunicated Crusaders back into the Church.
+The end.

 Learn by doing: take a sailboat ride

 The Fifth Crusade